 Another way we can be Anchored in Jesus is by us walking in the authority that is in the name of Jesus.
 Why is it important for us to believe and walk in the authority of the name of Jesus?
 In the name of Jesus there is healing and restoration to the one who is afflicted and struggling with sickness and disease in their body.
 In the name of Jesus there is deliverance and salvation from the silent frustration which men and women struggle with silently by them self and feeling they are all alone.
 In the name of Jesus there is wholeness and wellness to the person who is crippled and lame emotionally in their life.
 As believers in Christ we must take the attitude like the early Apostles Peter and John did when they came to the temple to pray at the hour of prayer.
 When the lame man asked for money from them, Peter said to him that they did not have any silver or gold, but what they had was the name of Jesus which gave the lame the ability to be able to walk.
 As the lame began to take his first steps, the word of God declared that he received strength in his ankle and he was walking, leaping and praising God in the temple (Acts 3:1-10).

-In these last days the Father wants us to walk in the authority that is in the name of Jesus.
+In these last days, the Father wants us to walk in the authority that is in the name of Jesus.
 There are people out in the world today that once had the ability to walk and because of circumstances and situations they lost the ability to walk, run or jump.
 There are also others from the time of their birth they never experience the ability to crawl or to be able to take their first steps to either their mother or father.
-This is not only true in the natural life but this also true regarding people in their spiritual walk with the Lord.
-However, the Lord is calling for our churches not to be place where people come to on Sunday morning; however, He is looking for the Church to be a House of prayer where people saved and unsaved can be healed in the name of Jesus.
+This is not only true in natural life but this also true regarding people in their spiritual walk with the Lord.
+However, the Lord is calling for our churches not to be placed where people come to on Sunday morning; however, He is looking for the Church to be a House of prayer where people saved and unsaved can be healed in the name of Jesus.
 As Peter commanded the lame man to do something he had never done before in the name of Jesus, we took must do the greater works of Jesus commanding the lame to walk, to leap and praise His name for His mighty acts in their lives.

 We must have confidence that God answers prayer

 A final way that we can be Anchored in Jesus is standing on the truth of God’s word that He is faithful to answer our prayers.
-According to Webster Dictionary, the word confidence means “to be “out-spoken, frankness, bluntness, assurance, and to have a boldness of speech”.
+According to Webster Dictionary, the word confidence means “to be “out-spoken, frankness, bluntness, assurance, and to have the boldness of speech”.
 To be Anchored in Jesus means that we have confidence and boldness in God that He will answer our prayers for two reasons.
-The first reason is because God will answer our prayers because we have prayed them according to His will.
+The first reason is that God will answer our prayers because we have prayed to them according to His will.
 As we spend time in prayer and in His word, the Holy Spirit will reveal to us what God’s will is for us regarding the present situation that we are presently involved in.
-The second reason why we will be able to have confidence in God that He will answer or prayers is because we are developing a knowing that He hears us when we pray.
+The second reason why we will be able to have confidence in God that He will answer our prayers is that we are developing a knowing that He hears us when we pray.
 Our God is no respecter of persons and just like He heard the cries of the Children of Israel who were under Egyptian bondage, He too will hear and bring us out of our bondage (Exodus 2:23-25).
 Our God was able to hear the cry of a rebellious Prophet name Jonah and bring him out of the belly of a big fish and He too will bring you and me out of our circumstances, bills and pressure which has swallowed us in the deep waters of despair (Jonah 2:1-2).